-Rail strike: When will it start and which train lines will be affected?
+Rail strike: When will it start and which trains will run?

 The white-collar rail union, TSSA, is threatening what its general secretary called “a summer of discontent”.
 Members are being consulted ahead of a possible strike ballot if pay fails to keep pace with inflation – which hit 9 per cent last week.

-Minister say they may mandate a minimum level of staffing.
+Ministers say they may mandate a minimum level of staffing.
 How would that work?

-The transport secretary, Grant Shapps, told The Sunday Telegraph that ministers are looking at drawing up laws which would make industrial action illegal unless a certain number of staff are working to ensure minimum service levels.
+Before the strike announcement, the transport secretary told The Sunday Telegraph that ministers are looking at drawing up laws which would make industrial action illegal unless a certain number of staff are working to ensure minimum service levels.

 Similar laws are in place in other countries – and are often invoked when air-traffic controllers stop work.